Sucker (Charli XCX album): Promotion

-Charli XCX's first high-profile performance of "Boom Clap" was at the 2014 MTV Video Music Awards pre-show on 24 August.
-She later sang "Boom Clap", followed by "Break the Rules", at the 2014 MTV Europe Music Awards, the American Music Awards of 2014, and on Saturday Night Live.
-In support of the album, Charli XCX embarked on the Girl Power North America Tour in 2014.
-The tour kicked off in Orlando, Florida, on 26 September and concluded in San Francisco, California, on 25 October.
-She also performed the tracks from Sucker as part of her set for the Jingle Ball Tour 2014, and supported Katy Perry on European dates of her Prismatic World Tour in February and March 2015.
-Charli XCX further promoted the album by embarking on an eight-date UK tour in 2015, which began in Brighton on 24 March and ended in Birmingham on 2 April.
+Charli XCX's first high-profile performance of "Boom Clap" was at the 2014 MTV Video Music Awards pre-show on 24 August 2014.
+She later sang the song, followed by "Break the Rules" at the 2014 MTV Europe Music Awards, the American Music Awards of 2014, and on Saturday Night Live.
+The tracks, "London Queen" and "Gold Coins", premiered in advance of the album's release on 6 October and 17 November, respectively, and a music video for "Breaking Up" was unveiled on 2 December.
+In November, the album's European bonus track "Red Balloon" was used in a trailer for the 2015 animated film Home, and included on the film's soundtrack, curated by Rihanna.

+Originally set to be released in October 2014, Charli postponed its release date to 26 January 2015, due to the commercial success of "Boom Clap".
+However, on 7 January, it was announced that the European release of the album would be pushed back again to 16 February, featuring a revised track listing that includes the new version of "Doing It" featuring English singer Rita Ora as well as the tracks "So Over You" and "Red Balloon".
+Charli and Ora performed "Doing It" at The Graham Norton Show on 14 February.
+In support of the album, Charli embarked on the Girl Power North America Tour in 2014, which kicked off in Orlando, Florida on 26 September and concluded in San Francisco, California on 25 October.
+She also performed the tracks from Sucker as part of her set for the Jingle Ball Tour 2014 and supported American singer Katy Perry on European dates of her Prismatic World Tour in February and March 2015.
+Charli further promoted Sucker by embarking on an eight-date UK tour in 2015, which began in Brighton on 24 March and ended in Birmingham on 2 April.